 Yukon Denali's AutoRide computer-controlled suspension helps keep it level over bumps.
 This benefit is especially pronounced when towing; a trailer tends to cause the towing vehicle to rock back and forth when driving over bumps, but the AutoRide system keeps the Denali amazingly smooth.

 The brakes perform well.
 A dynamic proportioning system continuously balances the front and rear brakes for maximum effectiveness without activating the ABS.
-To check this out, we towed a heavily laden horse trailer without trailer brakes connected and were impressed with the Yukon's braking ability.
-All 2004 Yukons now come with Hydroboost brakes, which rely on hydraulic pressure rather than engine vacuum to reduce braking pressure.
-This upgraded system provides more power for high-deceleration stops, and improves ABS performance.
-Hyrdoboost brakes also require less pedal force during high-deceleration stops and improve pedal effort and feel during normal operation.
+As a test, we towed a heavily laden horse trailer without trailer brakes and were impressed with the Yukon's braking ability.
+To reduce braking effort, GM's Hydroboost technology uses hydraulic pressure rather than engine vacuum; Hydroboost provides more power for high-deceleration stops, and improves ABS performance.

 Under the hood, Yukons employ the latest heirs to Chevy's small-block V8 engine family.
 These Generation-3 overhead-valve engines are the best yet and rival competitors' overhead-cam engines for smoothness and efficiency.
 As mentioned, they come in three sizes: 4.8-liter, 5.3-liter, and 6.0-liter.
 All burn regular unleaded.

-The Yukon Denali is very luxurious yet more affordable than the Cadillac Escalade.
-Its styling is traditional and understated.
+The Denali is very luxurious, yet a little more affordable and a lot more subtly styled than the Cadillac Escalade.
+The Yukon Denali's styling is traditional and understated.
 Lots of power, comfortable accommodations, and safety features such as side-impact air bags place the Yukon Denali among the best of the full-size luxury SUVs.